Iurikon/BfaActionBars/README.md

 # Summary
 A simple addon that renders the BFA action bar layout texture.
 Does not replace the default action bars so using this with an action bar addon such as Bartender4 or Dominos is recommended.
 I might add some more options in the future.
-Suggestions welcome.<br>
+Suggestions are welcome.<br>
 <br>
 ❗NOTE: Experience and reputation bars are not included.
 Use an addon or a WeakAura.
 In the below example I'm using a modified version of this [Experience bar](https://wago.io/B1tskRwHX) Weak Aura to make it look az vanilla as possible.❗